Kyniska/core/README.md

 # Some defining differences:

 - Democracy is materiarchal
-- Women select candidates for leadership and have ability to remove
+- Eldest women select candidates for leadership and have ability to remove
 - Good leaders hold position for life
 - No leader or law accepted without unanimous consent (mostly true)